Why carry out a cyber security risk assessment?

-Without a risk assessment to inform your cyber security choices, you could waste time, effort and resources – there is, after all, little point implementing measures to defend against events that are unlikely to occur or won’t have much material impact on your organisation.
+Without a risk assessment to inform your cyber security choices, you could waste time, effort and resources.
+There is little point implementing measures to defend against events that are unlikely to occur or won’t impact your organisation.

-What does a cyber security risk assessment include?
+What does a cyber security risk assessment involve?

 A cyber security risk assessment identifies the various information assets that could be affected by a cyber attack (such as hardware, systems, laptops, customer data and intellectual property), and then identifies the various risks that could affect those assets.

 A risk estimation and evaluation are usually performed, followed by the selection of controls to treat the identified risks.